carloacu/onsem/README.md

 This repository gather some Natural Language Processing (NLP) tools written in C++.<br />
 To test it, launch the executable viocebotgui.

+The project is also available on Android: https://github.com/carloacu/onsem-android

 Install compilation dependencies